Francis Sandford, 1st Baron Sandford: Career

 Sandford entered the Education office in 1848, where he was to remain except for short interludes until 1884.
 In 1862 he was organising secretary for the International Exhibition of that year and from 1868 to 1870 he was Assistant Under-Secretary at the Colonial Office.
 In 1870 he was made Permanent Under-Secretary of State for the Committee of Council on Education.
-He played an important role in the implementation of the Elementary Education Act of 1870 introduced by William Edward Forster.
+He played an important role in the implementation of the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) introduced by William Edward Forster.
 Sandford combined this role with that of secretary to the Scottish Education department and to the science and art department, offices which were later split between separate individuals.
 According to the Dictionary of National Biography the "...work he performed in these capacities was appreciated by statesmen of all political parties".

 In 1884 Sandford was made a charity commissioner under the London Parochial Charities Act and in 1885 he was vice-chairman of the commissioners under the Redistribution of Seats Act.
 From 1885 to 1887 he was Under-Secretary for Scotland.
 He was knighted in 1863, made a Companion of the Order of the Bath (CB) in 1871 and a Knight Commander of the Order of the Bath (KCB) in 1879 and sworn of the Privy Council in 1885.
 In 1891 he was raised to the peerage as Baron Sandford, of Sandford in the County of Salop.